openedx/edx-documentation/en_us/olx/source/problem-xml/create_problem.rst

 Display Name
 ===============

 This setting indicates the name of your problem.
-The display name appears as a heading over the problem in the LMS and in the course ribbon at the top of the page.
+This name appears as a heading above the problem and as a tooltip in the learning sequence at the top of the **Courseware** page.

 .. image:: ../../../shared/building_and_running_chapters/Images/ProbComponent_LMS_DisplayName.png
  :alt: Image of the problem in a unit page from a student's point of view